 I quite agree with the Montessori viewpoint that children under six do not need to learn how to use computers but I understand that the EYFS says that children must have access to computers.
 My child’s Montessori nursery refuses to have computers in the classroom for children of this age.
 Are they in contravention of government rules?

-The EYFS says that most children should have the chance to play and find out about the everyday technology through their natural curiosity.
-This might be through exploring how a light switch works, for example, but ultimately it is up to those who are actually working directly with the children, which activities they choose to encourage and which toys or facilities they provide.’
-It is also important to understand that, contrary to current understanding, the EYFS is not compulsory.
+The EYFS says that children should have the chance to play and find out about everyday technology through their natural curiosity.
+This might be through exploring how a light switch works, for example, but ultimately it is up to those who are actually working directly with the children, which activities they choose to encourage and which toys or facilities they provide.